 Return of Title IV Funds

-The Financial Aid Office must determine if you were a recipient of Title IV funds who withdrew prior to the 60 percent point and perform the Return of Title IV Funds calculation.
-If it is determined that you received an overpayment, the Financial Aid Office is required to send written notification to you with the amount owed and the Title IV program to repay.
-This notification must be sent to you no later than 30 calendar days after the Financial Aid Office is notified of your withdrawal.
+The Financial Aid Office must determine if the student was a recipient of Title IV funds who withdrew prior to the 60 percent point and perform the Return of Title IV Funds calculation.
+Under this policy, the school must determine the amount of Title IV funds a student has earned and return the unearned portion.
+The Financial Aid Office is required to send written notification to the student informing the student of the amount owed.
+This notification must be sent to the student, no later than thirty calendar days after the date the Financial Aid Office is notified the student withdrew.

-If the Return of Title IV Funds calculation is performed and it determines you received less Title IV funds than the amount earned, Mitchell must make a post-withdrawal disbursement to you of the earned aid that was not received.
-In order to make a post-withdrawal disbursement for incurred educational costs, the school must have received your valid Student Aid Report (SAR) or Institutional Student Information Record (ISIR) with an official Expected Family Contribution (EFC).
-To be eligible for a post-withdrawal disbursement, you must meet all Federal Guidelines outlined by the Department of Education.
+If the Return of Title IV Funds calculation is performed and it determines that the student received less Title IV funds than the amount earned, the institution must make a post-withdrawal disbursement to the student of the earned aid that was not received.
+In order to make a post-withdrawal disbursement for incurred educational costs, the school must have received the student’s valid Institutional Student Information Record (ISIR) with an official Expected Family Contribution (EFC).
+Students must also have submitted all documentation requested to the Financial Aid Office.
+To be eligible for a post-withdrawal disbursement, the student must meet all Federal Guidelines outlined by the Department of Education.

 Under the October 29, 2010, final regulations, effective July 1, 2011, for all programs offered in modules, a student is a withdrawal for Title IV purposed is the student ceases attendance at any point prior to completing the payment period or period of enrollment, unless the school obtains written confirmation from the student at the time of the withdrawal that he or she will attend a module that begins later in the same payment period or period of enrollment.